robert-godlewski/robert-godlewski/README.md

 I'm an full stack/software developer who uses Python/JavaScript to build websites.
 I'm also a music producer who writes music and plays guitar, drums, and synthesizers.
 My pronouns are he/him.

-## Current Projects:
+## Current Major Project(s):
-- A Social Media App with a group
+A Social Media App with a group

+## Projects on the side:
+- CRM web application - Flask (Python) and Bootstrap - https://github.com/robert-godlewski/crm_app.git
-- Comet of Dreams (My music production work) website by using HTML/CSS/JavaScript.
+- Comet of Dreams (My music production work) website - Still designing layout and database

 ## Currently Learning:
 - Algorithms through Coding Dojo and LeetCode using JavaScript and Python.